U.S. Department of State Seal

 We can:

-• provide an emergency loan for repatriation to the United States and/or limited medical support in cases of destitution.
+• Provide an emergency loan for repatriation to the United States in cases of destitution.

-Macau offers some support to victims of crime and the Macau Government Tourism Office maintains a tourism hotline (Telephone: +853 2833-3000) for visitors to the Macau SAR who encounter emergency situations.
+Macau offers some support to victims of crime.
+You will find more resources for victims of crime in Macau in our Help for U.S. Victims of Crime in Macau information sheet.
+In addition, the Macau Government Tourism Office maintains a 24-hour tourism hotline (service in English, Cantonese, Mandarin, and Portuguese) at: +853 2833-3000 for visitors to Macau who encounter emergency situations.

-Domestic Violence: U.S. citizen victims of domestic violence can/should contact the Macau police and/or U.S. Consulate General Hong Kong & Macau for assistance.
+Domestic Violence: U.S. citizen victims of domestic violence may contact U.S. Consulate General Hong Kong & Macau and/or the Macau police for assistance.

-Tourism: The tourism industry is generally regulated and rules with regard to best practices and safety inspections are regularly enforced.
+Tourism: The tourism industry is generally regulated and best practices and safety inspections are regularly enforced.
 Hazardous areas/activities are identified with appropriate signage and professional staff is typically on hand in support of organized activities.
-In the event of an injury, appropriate medical treatment is widely available throughout the Special Administrative Region.
-Outside of a major metropolitan center, it may take more time for first responders and medical professionals to stabilize a patient and provide life-saving assistance.
+In the event of an injury, appropriate medical treatment is widely available throughout Macau.
+Outside of the city center, it may take longer for first responders and medical professionals to stabilize a patient and provide life-saving assistance.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
 See our webpage for more information on insurance providers for overseas coverage.

-Drug and Alcohol Enforcement: PRC law enforcement authorities have little tolerance for illegal drugs, including marijuana and products containing cannabidiol, also known as CBD.
-Penalties for possessing, using, or trafficking illegal drugs in the PRC, including Macau, are severe, and convicted offenders can expect long jail sentences, heavy fines, or the death penalty.
+Drug and Alcohol Enforcement: PRC law enforcement authorities have no tolerance for illegal drugs, including marijuana and products containing cannabidiol, also known as CBD.
+Penalties for possessing, using, or trafficking illegal drugs in the PRC and Macau, are severe.
+Convicted offenders can expect long jail sentences, heavy fines, or the death penalty.

-Identification: Police have the right to take you in for questioning if you are not carrying a valid travel document (e.g., your U.S. passport).
+Identification: Police have the right to take you in for questioning if you are not carrying a valid travel document (for example, your U.S. passport).

-Photography: You may be detained if you take pictures of certain buildings (please pay attention to “no photography” signs in casinos in particular).
+Photography: You may be detained if you take pictures of certain buildings.
+Pay attention to “no photography” signs, particularly in casinos.

-Driving Under the Influence (DUI): Driving under the influence of alcohol or other drugs could land you immediately in jail.
+Driving Under the Influence (DUI): Driving under the influence of alcohol or other drugs could result in immediate detention.

 Arrest Notification: